Why are professional wedding officiants so expensive?

-I've read quite a few posts on wedding forums where people are agast at what officiants charge for "just a 20 minute ceremony."
-I realize that these people probably don't fully understand what goes into planning that ceremony so I want to help educate them and maybe you, too.
+I've read quite a few posts on wedding forums where couples getting married are aghast at what professional wedding officiants charge for "just a 20 minute ceremony."
+I realize that these people probably don't fully understand all that goes into planning that wedding ceremony so I want to help educate them and maybe you, too.

 Please let me know if you have any questions about any of this. and please, please share this information.
 Thank you!